apereo/cas/cas-server-documentation/installation/Configuration-Properties.md

 ## Authentication Throttling

 CAS provides a facility for limiting failed login attempts to support password guessing and related abuse scenarios.
+To learn more about this topic, [please review this guide](Configuring-Authentication-Throttling.html).

 ```properties
 # cas.authn.throttle.usernameParameter=username